-Located at the corner of Queen and Mill streets, in Kitchener, the Queens Green Community Garden is one of over 35 community gardens planted throughout the region, that are part of the Waterloo Region Community Garden Network.
-Queens Greens is part of an initiative to recover idle land such as backyards or vacant lots, and to transform them into productive, beautiful, community-shared space.
+Queen’s Green Community Garden is located at the corner of Queen and Mill Streets in Kitchener, close to Victoria Park and Schneider Haus.
+It is one of over 35 community gardens that are part of the Waterloo Region Community Garden Network.
+Queen’s Green arose out of an initiative to recover idle land, such as backyards or vacant lots, and to transform them into productive, beautiful, community-shared space.
 Access to land, building community, and the recognition of the importance of fresh, organic food are the driving interests in the creation of gardens like this one.

-The Urban Agriculture Project of The Working Centre provides individuals and groups with the tools they need to produce food in an urban setting.
-The project does this by supporting and initiating urban food producing projects.
+The Working Centre, which helped to establish the Queen’s Green Garden, provides individuals and groups with the tools they need to produce food in an urban setting by supporting and initiating urban food producing projects.